endless4s/endless/documentation/src/main/paradox/entity.md

 - the command is the call and the reply is simply the final resulting value in the monadic chain, there are no explicit representations
 - maximal composability since it's just `flatMap` all the way down, making it easier to work with a reduced set of events
 - `read` always provides the up-to-date state and event folding happens transparently behind the scenes
-- pure & side-effect free logic that is easy to test
+- pure & side-effect-free logic that is easy to test
+- the algebra interpreter does not support asynchronicity or other such effects lower in the hierarchy, which makes it impossible to accidentally introduce them in the command handling logic

 @@@ warning { title="Responsivity" }
 When defining event-sourced entities, it is considered best practice to process commands and formulate a reply quickly as it makes the system responsive.
 Long-running processes should only initiate as the result of events, which also has the added benefit that they can be restored upon recovery or be driven by a projection.
 See @ref:[Effector](effector.md) to find out how to describe side effects with *endless*.